TheTexta/obsidian-main/Psychology/Biological Psychology/Lesion Studies.md

+#biological-psychology
-Lesion studies are about studying brains with parts removed or damaged.
+Lesion Studies::Lesion studies are about studying brains with parts removed or damaged.